• Skip to primary navigation

 These are the types of things that can take a bit of time and thought to develop for yourself, but the time you invest in doing it is well worth the effort.

 There is no doubt that when it comes to dealing with stress we do need to do a bit of pre-thinking.
-We also need to be aware when it hits and take that little bit of extra energy to care for yourself.
+We also need to be aware when it hits and take that little bit of extra energy to care for ourselves.

 Conclusion